sudesh095/codex-orbit/public/blogs/xml-to-compose.md

 Whether you’re just starting to explore Compose or still clinging to XML (no judgment — I’ve been there), I hope my journey helps you make sense of this shift in modern Android development.

-## TThe Old Way: XML and Its Growing Pains
+## The Old Way: XML and Its Growing Pains

 For a long time, the classic combo — XML for layouts and Java or Kotlin for logic — got the job done.
 It was the standard, and we got used to it.